PubMed® Tutorial FAQ

 The tutorial was designed for a screen resolution of 1024 x 768.
 Other screen resolution settings may result in the need to scroll horizontally in order to read all the information provided.

 To view the animations in the PubMed Tutorial you will need the Adobe Flash™ player.
 This player is available free of charge from Adobe®.
 You can test proper installation of the Flash player by visiting Adobe's Flash test page.
 If you cannot see the animations on that page, download and install the current version of the Flash player.
-Please be aware that you will not be able to view the animated sequences if you are using Netscape™ version 6 and that there are known conflicts with the Flash player on Macintosh® computers using Microsoft Internet Explorer®.
+Please be aware that there are known conflicts with the Flash player on Macintosh® computers using Microsoft Internet Explorer®.
 If you are having difficulty with the Flash player for Unix, please check that you have the latest version of the Flash player installed and minimize the number of other applications running while you are viewing the tutorial.

 See system requirements for information about which Web browsers work best for this tutorial and about the plug-in required to view the animations (e.g., [Show Me], Demonstrations).

-No. You can still use the PubMed Tutorial without viewing the Flash animations as the steps for the demonstrations are described in detail in the text content of the pages.
-You may prefer to use other text-based resources for learning about PubMed.
-Training Manuals are available for download in both PDF and Microsoft Word formats.
+No. You can still use the PubMed Tutorial without viewing the animations as the steps for the demonstrations are described in detail in the text content of the pages.
 For quick reference on specific features, try PubMed Help.

 We ask for your feedback at the end of the Final Review module.
 If your Web browser is configured to send email, click on the Contact Us link within the tutorial.
-Otherwise, send a message to NLM's Customer Service at firstname.lastname@example.org.
+Otherwise, send a message to NLM's Customer Service at Contact NLM.